lmaupas/directus/docs/cloud/accounts.md

 To reset your password, follow the steps below.

 1. Click <span mi icon>account_circle</span> in the Dashboard Header to enter your Account Page.
-2. Click **"Send Reset Link"**.
-An email will be sent to reset password.
+2. Click **"Send Reset Link."** An email will be sent to reset password.
 3. Login to the email associated with your Account.
-4. Open the email and click **"Reset Password"**.
-You will be directed to the Password Reset Page.
+4. Open the email and click **"Reset Password."** You will be directed to the Password Reset Page.
-5. Reset the password as desired and click **"Reset Password"**.
+5. Reset the password as desired and click **"Reset Password."**

 ## Destroy Account